koush/docs.scrypted.app/home-assistant.md

 ### Multiple Cameras

-Multiple cameras can be configured within a single `Webpage Card` using the `ids` parameter.
-The `ids` parameter is a comma separated list of device ids to display in the camera grid.
-The grid card works best in a [Panel View](https://www.home-assistant.io/dashboards/panel/), but can be adjusted for [Masonry View](https://www.home-assistant.io/dashboards/masonry/) by using fixed column values.

-The iframe url is changed:
+Multiple cameras can be configured within a single `Webpage Card`.
+Configuration is similar to the single camera card, albeit a slightly different url format.
+The iframe url is:

 |Card Type|URL Fragment|
 |-|-|
 |Single Camera|`...#/iframe/<id>`|
 |Camera Grid|`...#/iframegrid?ids=<id1>,<id2>`|

+ The `ids` parameter is a comma separated list of device ids to display in the camera grid.
+The grid card works best in a [Panel View](https://www.home-assistant.io/dashboards/panel/), but can be adjusted for [Masonry View](https://www.home-assistant.io/dashboards/masonry/) by using fixed column values.

 For example: